-SpaceX is getting closer to the first manned launch of its new Crew Dragon capsule — which will once a carry NASA astronauts to the International Space Station (ISS).
+SpaceX is getting closer to the first crewed launch of its new Crew Dragon capsule — which will once a carry NASA astronauts to the International Space Station (ISS).

 The Crew Dragon capsule arrived at the launch site in NASA’s Kennedy Space Center in Florida this week, from where NASA astronauts Doug Hurley and Bob Behnken will be taking a trip to the ISS beginning at Launch Complex 39A.
 This is the same launch site used for both the Apollo and Space Shuttle programs, which is appropriate as these were the last programs in which astronauts were launched from American soil.
 The capsule will launch atop another piece of SpaceX equipment, a Falcon 9 rocket.